Bianca-Pasat/MOI/docs/source/integration.rst

 OmnipathR
 ~~~~~~~~~~~~
 OmnipathR is a knowledge database that stores multiple levels of biological information.
-In MOI omnipathr can run as part of the pipeline or as a standalone tool.
+In MOI OmnipathR can run as part of the pipeline or as a standalone tool.
 As part of the pipeline it takes the hub genes and forms a network of protein protein interactions.
 Moreover, it can annotate the hub features based on the role of the feature (e.g., ligand, transcription factor etc.) in the signaling pathway they reside in.
 By leveraging this information it can then reconstruct the pathways that exist in the network, an aspect crucial in signaling specific contexts.

 Detailed information on how to run the tool is listed below: